Carmina M. Chapp, Ph.D.

 Susan O’Hara, M.A.

-My name is Susan O’Hara, and I teach Catholic Doctrine and Theology (TH101), Introduction to the Old Testament (TH104), Exploring Theology and Religion (TH105) and Theology of Ecumensim (TH315) at Saint Joseph’s College Online.
+My name is Susan O’Hara, and I teach Catholic Doctrine and Theology (TH101), Introduction to the Old Testament (TH104), and Theology of Ecumensim (TH315) at Saint Joseph’s College Online.
 I’ve taught Theology in high school and college for my entire adult life and I love being an instrument of God’s grace for students of all ages.
 I have a particular interest in Marian Theology and Interfaith Dialogue.
 I have my B.S. in History from West Chester University in Pennsylvania, and an M.A. in Systematic Theology from Saint Charles Seminary, Philadelphia, Pennsylvania.

 My name is Ann Koshute and I teach theology at St. Joseph’s College Online and Immaculata University.
 I’m also speaker and writer, focusing on marriage, the family as a domestic church, and the good news that the living God wants an intimate, personal relationship with each one of us!
 I hold a Master of Theological Studies from the Pontifical John Paul II Institute for Studies on Marriage and Family.
 While I was at the Institute, I became a founding member of Theophany Catholic Theatre Company, which performs the plays of Karol Wojtyla (Pope St. John Paul II).
 My husband Keith and I live in Central Pennsylvania, and we are active parishioners of St. Ann Byzantine Catholic Church.